spacelift-io/terraform-provider-spacelift/.github/pull_request_template.md

 - [ ] Lint rules pass locally
 - [ ] The code changed/added as part of this pull request has been covered with tests
 - [ ] All tests related to the changed code pass in development
+- [ ] `tfplugindocs` has been run to make sure the docs are up to date.

 ### Code review